 Figure 2: Pipescan HD with Swift M

 Setting up the Pipescan HD for inspection is easy thanks to a unique curvature adjustment tool.
-Using a powerful, permanent magnet to magnetize the material under test, the Pipescan HD employs an array of Hall effect sensors that identify magnetic field “leaks” which correlate with areas of wall loss.
+Using a powerful, permanent magnet to magnetize the material under test, the Pipescan HD employs an array of hall effect sensors that identify magnetic field “leaks” which correlate with areas of wall loss.
 It is designed to maximize speed, reliability, and confidence in detection of volumetric defects including corrosion and pitting in carbon and low alloy pipework or vessels.
 All scanned data is automatically recorded, and reports can be issued on the spot to give asset owners immediate visibility on the condition of their assets.
 The Pipescan HD relies on magnetic saturation of the component which is directly related to the strength of the magnet.
-Recent advances in Magnetic Flux Leakage (MFL) technology including an increase in magnetic strength, more sensors, and ability to record data has increased Probability of Detection (PoD) of smaller volume defects like Microbially Induced Corrosion (MIC).
+Recent advances in magnetic flux leakage (MFL) technology including an increase in magnetic strength, more sensors, and ability to record data has increased PoD of smaller volume defects like Microbially Induced Corrosion (MIC).

 Figure 3: High-Resolution Data Collection Example

 Because the MFL technique is sensitive to a volumetric change in material thickness and not specifically defect depth, combining an alternative inspection such as phased array ultrasonic testing helps ensure all indications detected by the Pipescan HD can be properly addressed.
-Enter the R-Scan Array.
+Enter the LYNCS CM.

-Figure 4: R-Scan Array with Mantis Phased Array Acquisition Unit
+Figure 4: LYNCS CM with Mantis Phased Array Acquisition Unit

-This handheld scanning system features a rolling probe housing with built-in encoders and pause/resume and indexing buttons for efficient, semi-automated corrosion mapping of complex geometries, dead zones for automated scanning systems, and pipes as small as 100mm (4in).
-The battery-operated system is ruggedized for remote work with all data recorded and displayed in multiple views for efficient defect characterization.
+This semi-automated scanning system is ideally suited to vessel and pipework inspection.
+It has an extremely low profile and lightweight design, the integrated encoder and on-board button delivers fast and efficient corrosion mapping of complex geometries, dead zones for automated scanning systems, and pipes as small as 100 mm (4 in).
+When paired with Eddyfi Technologies' industry-leading PAUT Instruments, this highly portable battery-operated solution is ruggedized for remote work with all data recorded and displayed in multiple views for efficient defect characterization.

-Areas adjacent to the spiral weld and dead zones not covered by the Pipescan HD and R-Scan Array were inspected using a small footprint PA probe.
+Areas adjacent to the spiral weld and dead zones not covered by the Pipescan HD and LYNCS CM were inspected using a small footprint PA probe.
 A small footprint probe reduces probe rocking and maintains the best quality data collection in these areas.
 Check out our web store to buy PAUT probes and wedges online.

 Figure 5: G3 Phased Array Probe and Example of Data Collected from Mantis